evizitei/NFIRS-property-loss-prediction/README.md

 This results in a remaining dataset of 192,405 records.
 At this point we take the data and make categorical fields one-hot encoded vectors, and feature-scale numeric fields to be from 0 to 1.
+We also use the log of the prop loss rather than it's normal value to unskew it before trying to get a good regression.
 Once again there is a script for this:

 `./bin/normalize_data`